-A: It’s no surprise that these two philodendron varieties are confused for one another, there are few differences between them.
-The most noticeable way to tell an Imperial Green apart from a Green Congo is their colour.
-The Philodendron Imperial Green has a more vibrant green colour, whereas the Green Congo is much deeper and darker green.
+A: The most noticeable way to tell a Philodendron Imperial Green apart from a Philodendron Green Congo is their color.
+The Philodendron Imperial Green has a more vibrant green color, whereas the Green Congo is much deeper and darker green.

 Q: Should I Mist my Philodendron Imperial Green?